Pickling: Southeast Asia

 In Vietnamese cuisine, vegetable pickles are called dưa muối ("salted vegetables") or dưa chua ("sour vegetables").
 Dưa chua or dưa góp is made from a variety of fruits and vegetables, including cà pháo, eggplant, Napa cabbage, kohlrabi, carrots, radishes, papaya, cauliflower, and sung.
 Dưa chua made from carrots and radishes are commonly added to bánh mì sandwiches.
 Dưa cải muối is made by pressing and sun-drying vegetables such as cải xậy and gai choy.
-Nhút mít is a specialty of Nghệ An and Hã Tĩnh provinces made from jackfruit.
+Nhút mít, made from jackfruit, is a specialty of Nghệ An and Hã Tĩnh provinces.

 In Burma, tea leaves are pickled to produce lahpet, which has strong social and cultural importance.

 Lahpet thoke (tea leaf salad) is a popular dish made with fermented tea leaves, garlic, peanuts, sesame seeds, dried shrimp, and other seasonings.
-It is often served as a delicacy at social gatherings and plays a role in traditional ceremonies.
+It is often served as a delicacy at social gatherings and traditional ceremonies.
 The tradition of pickling tea leaves dates back centuries and is unique to Burmese cuisine.

 Kimchi is a very common side dish in Korea.